Join The Safety Net

 Progress in Asia

 In 2015, 1.4 billion people were at risk of contracting malaria in Southeast Asia, with 1.5 million confirmed cases occurring in the region.
-But progress has been made: the Maldives and Sri Lanka have recently been declared malaria-free.
+But the region has made progress towards malaria reduction: over the last two decades, malaria cases decreased from 22.8 million to

 Progress in Asia

 In 2015, 1.4 billion people were at risk of contracting malaria in Southeast Asia, with 1.5 million confirmed cases occurring in the region.
-But progress has been made: the Maldives and Sri Lanka have recently been declared malaria-free.
+But the region has made progress towards malaria reduction: over the last two decades, malaria cases decreased from 22.8 million to

 Continent Image